learn-co-curriculum/fewpjs-introducing-the-dom-and-just-enough-javascript/README.md

 ### Explain that JavaScript is Object-Oriented

-When working with the DOM in JavaScript, many of the Things are you meet are objects. `Objects` are bits of code you can talk to that know state and behavior. `Objects` should round out our universe of JavaScript Things along with `arrays`, `strings`, and `numbers`.
+When working with the DOM in JavaScript, many of the Things you encounter are objects. `Objects` are bits of code you can talk to that know state and behavior. `Objects` should round out our universe of JavaScript Things along with `arrays`, `strings`, and `numbers`.